-The Kodiak Archipelago is a large group of islands about 30 miles off the coast of the Alaska penninsula.
+The Kodiak Archipelago is a large group of islands about 30 miles off the coast of the Alaska Peninsula.
 The archipelago is 177 miles long and encompasses nearly 5,000 square miles.

-At just over 3,500 square miles, Kodiak Island is the largest island in the group and the second largest island in the United States.
-The City of Kodiak, at the northeastern tip of the island, is about 250 miles south of Anchorage and is the main population center.
-The City of Kodiak is the major supply and transportation hub for the archipelago's six villages.
-Five are located on Kodiak Island and one is on Spruce Island.
-Each of the villages are accessible only by aircraft or boat.
+At just over 3,500 square miles, Kodiak Island is the largest island in the group and the second-largest island in the United States.
+The city of Kodiak, at the northeastern tip of the island, is about 250 miles south of Anchorage and is the main population center.
+The city of Kodiak is the major supply and transportation hub for the archipelago's six villages.
+Five are located on Kodiak Island, and one is on Spruce Island.
+Each of the villages is accessible only by aircraft or boat.

-Your host Cindy White and her family are descendants of the Alutiiq natives.
+Your hosts family are descendants of the Alutiiq.
 The family still fish salmon commercially at Horseshoe Bay, a site handed down from their ancestors.
-In fact, a recent archeological excavation at the site unearthed a 4,000 year old native home that produced several artifacts currently on display at the Alutiiq Museum.
-Some of Kodiak's landmarks (mountains, bays and Islands) were named after Cindy's family.
-For more information about the Alutiiq poeple and their culture plan to visit the Alutiiq Museum.
+In fact, a recent archeological excavation at the site unearthed a 4,000-year-old native home that produced several artifacts currently on display at the Alutiiq Museum.
+For more information about the Alutiiq people and their culture, plan to visit the Alutiiq Museum.

-Russian colonization of the Kodiak Island Archipelago began in the mid 1700s.
+The Russian colonization of the Kodiak Island Archipelago began in the mid-1700s.
 Russian traders and merchants came to the area seeking valuable sea otter pelts.
 Alexander Baranov established a trading post at St. Paul Harbor in 1792.
-Kodiak became the first capital of Russian America and was a major fur trading center for many years.
-An otter pelt warehouse, built by Baranov, is now the Baranov Museum, one of the oldest structures on the west coast.
-The museum's collection includes prehistoric Native artifacts, remnants of Russian colonization, mementos of Alaska's territorial days and WWII exibits.
+Kodiak became the first capital of Russian America and was a major fur-trading center for many years.
+An otter pelt warehouse built by Baranov is now the Kodiak History Museum, one of the oldest structures on the West Coast.
+The museum's collection includes prehistoric Native artifacts, remnants of Russian colonization, mementos of Alaska's territorial days, and WWII exhibits.

 The lasting legacy of the Russian era is the Russian Orthodox religion.
-The Holy Resurrection Russian Orthodox Church, with its blue onion shaped domes, is a prominent fixture in downtown Kodiak and located near the Baranov Museum.
+The Holy Resurrection Russian Orthodox Church, with its blue onion-shaped domes, is a prominent fixture in downtown Kodiak and is located near the Baranov Museum.
 It houses the reliquary of St. Herman, who was canonized at the church in 1970.
-Nearby are St. Herman's Theological Seminary, the Veniaminov Museum and log chapel commemorating the bicentennial of the Orthodox Church of America in 1994.
+Nearby are St. Herman's Theological Seminary, the Veniaminovna Museum, and a log chapel commemorating the bicentennial of the Orthodox Church of America in 1994.

-Today the military facilities at Women's Bay are home the the largest Coast Guard base in the United States.
-The infrastuture built for WW II can be seen all over the Kodiak area.
-Fort Abercrombie is now a State Park and is home to the Kodiak Miltary Museum, located within view of A Captain's Quarters.
+Today, the military facilities at Women's Bay are home to the largest Coast Guard base in the United States.
+The infrastructure built for WW II can be seen all over the Kodiak area.
+Fort Abercrombie is now a State Park and is home to the Kodiak Military Museum, located within view of A Captain's Quarters.

 Today, a thriving commercial fishing industry is the economic engine that drives Kodiak.
-Consistently ranked as one of the top three fishing ports in the US, Kodiak is homeport to over 700 vessels.
-Your host Lon White, is the Deputy Harbormaster.
+Consistently ranked as one of the top three fishing ports in the US, Kodiak is homeport to over 800 vessels.
+Your host, Lon White, is the retired Harbormaster.

 Fishing and fish processing account for over 40% of the total industrial payroll in Kodiak.
-Those sectors of the Kodiak economy not directly engaged in fishing, exsist to provide support services for the fishing industry.
+Those sectors of the Kodiak economy not directly engaged in fishing exist to provide support services for the fishing industry.
 Fish harvesting and seafood processing still dominate the employment opportunities in Kodiak.